 Ear deformities such as "lop-ear deformity," where the fold of hard raised cartilage in the upper portion of the ear does not form, can be corrected by placing permanent stitches in the upper ear cartilage to create a fold.
 In time, scar tissue forms, reinforcing the folds ability to stay in place.
 Other deformities of the ear, whether congenital or due to trauma, often are corrected by using rib cartilage, an implant or a patients’ own soft tissue.
 A closed ear, seen in infants, can be surgically opened and reshaped to look similar to the other ear.
 If a patients’ hearing is intact, surgically opening the ear can provide the ability to hear normally.

 There are many benefits to having ear surgery, including cosmetic, form and function.
 The psychological benefit following ear surgery can often surpass a patients’ expectation.
 Our cosmetic surgeons at Park Meadows Cosmetic Surgery would love to meet with you to answer other questions you may have and further explain the procedure in a consultation.
-A consultation will allow you to make an informed decision if this procedure is right for you, so call our office at (720) 457-4471 today!
+A consultation will allow you to make an informed decision if this procedure is right for you.

 Types of Anethesia